 How much does therapy cost in Calgary?

 Rates vary by credential and experience.
-Registered psychologists in Calgary typically charge between $220 and $280 per session.
-Registered counselling therapists (RCT/CCC) and registered social workers often charge between $160 and $225 per session.
+Registered psychologists in Calgary typically charge between $180 and $250 per session.
+Registered counselling therapists and registered social workers often charge between $120 and $180 per session.
 Many practitioners offer sliding scale fees for those without benefits coverage.

 Do I need a referral to see a therapist in Calgary?

-No. In Alberta, you don't need a doctor's referral to see a psychologist, counselling therapist, or social worker in private practice.
+No. In Alberta, you do not need a doctor's referral to see a psychologist, counselling therapist, or social worker in private practice.
 You can book directly.
-If you want to access publicly funded mental health services through Alberta Health Services, a referral from your family doctor is usually required.
+However, if you want to access publicly funded mental health services through Alberta Health Services, a referral from your family doctor is usually required.

 How do I know if a therapist is right for me?